-Maximum plan allowance for prescription benefits is the maximum amount ODS will reimburse for medications.
-For an in-network pharmacy, the maximum amount is the contracted fee.
-For out-of-network pharmacies, the maximum amount is no more than the prevailing pharmacy network fee based on the average wholesale price (AWP) accessed by ODS minus a percentage discount.
-AWP is a figure that is reported by commercial publishers of drug pricing data, based on wholesale pricing information provided to them by drug manufacturers.
+MPA for prescription medications at out-of-network pharmacies is no more than the prevailing pharmacy network fee based on the average wholesale price (AWP) accessed by ODS minus a percentage discount.
+AWP is a figure that is reported by commercial publishers of medication pricing data, based on wholesale pricing information provided to them by medication manufacturers.
 Reimbursement for medications dispensed by all other providers will be subject to benefit provisions of the Plan and paid based on the lesser of either contracted rates, AWP or billed charges.
-In the event AWP is no longer recognized as a pricing standard for prescription drugs, then the MPA amount will be based upon a new pricing source consistent with prescription drug industry standards.
+In the event AWP is no longer recognized as a pricing standard for prescription medications, then the MPA amount will be based upon a new pricing source consistent with prescription medication industry standards.